 Customizing Elevar's Data Layer

-Learn how to transform existing events + build your our events.
+Learn how to transform existing events and build your own events.

 If the event data our Data Layer sends by default doesn't work for you, you have two options:

-Instead, we recommend that your create your own snippets that call our utilities.
-Although it is ultimately for you to decide how to go about doing this, here's the process we recommend for making such changes:
+Elevar's code added via the App Theme Embed applies to your shoppers before they enter the checkout.
+You are unable to modify the App Theme Embed code, so we recommend that your create your own snippets that call our utilities.
+Although it is ultimately for you to decide how to go about doing this, here's the process we recommend for making such changes.

 <script>